Skip to content

 How do I withdraw?

-Redeem your kUSDC shares through the frontend.
-You'll receive USDC proportional to your share of the vault.
+Redeem your vault shares through the frontend.
+You'll receive the underlying asset (USDC or WSEI) proportional to your share of the vault.

 Is there a minimum deposit?